NMSU-ISA/ISA/docs/src/recipes.md

 ## Viewing angles

 By default, the `plot()` function will show a 3D plot for all data types in ISA.
-However, the parameter `view` can be used to plot the time-real axis or the time-imaginary axis:
+However, the parameter `view` can be used to plot the time-real, time-imaginary, or imaginary-real axis for Argand plots; and time-real, time-Frequency, or Frequency-real axis for IS plots:

 ```julia
 # TIME-REAL